 Some ellipticals offer up to 26 resistance levels.
 What do these resistance levels equate to?
 How can they be adjusted for an effective workout that matches your goals?
 Learn more below.

 On the first fitness machines, the most common form of resistance was simple friction.
 But this was accompanied by a terribly unpleasant noise, and it also made the devices break down quickly.
-Today, most fitness devices use magnetic resistors: they make no noise and therefore do not generate wear.
+Today, most fitness devices use magnetic resistors.
 This is the case for all devices designed by NordicTrack.

 Choosing the right resistance level